AdobeDocs/id-service.en/help/implementation-guides/standard.md

 1. Type the name of your tracking server in the **[!UICONTROL Tracking Server]** box.
 If you're not sure how to find your tracking server see the [FAQ](../faq-intro/faq.md) and [Correctly Populate the trackingServer and trackingServerSecure variables](https://helpx.adobe.com/analytics/kb/determining-data-center.html#).
 1. Click **[!UICONTROL Create Tool]** and **[!UICONTROL Save Changes]**.

    After saving, the ID service is set up as a tool in DTM.
 However, it is not ready to use yet.
 Your DTM tool still has to go through the DTM publishing/approval process and you may want to configure additional parameters.
 For information about the DTM approval process, see the [User Basics Jump Start](https://marketing.adobe.com/resources/help/en_US/dtm/user-basics-jump-start.html) video.
-For information about the additional parameters you can add to DTM, see [Experience Platform Identity Service Settings for DTM](../implementation-guides/standard.md#concept-fb6cb6a0e6cc4f10b92371f8671f6b59).
+For information about the additional parameters you can add to DTM, see [Experience Cloud Identity Service Settings for DTM](../implementation-guides/standard.md#concept-fb6cb6a0e6cc4f10b92371f8671f6b59).

 >[!MORE_LIKE_THIS]
 >
 >* [Web Properties](https://marketing.adobe.com/resources/help/en_US/dtm/web_property.html)

-## Experience Platform Identity Service Settings for DTM {#concept-fb6cb6a0e6cc4f10b92371f8671f6b59}
+## Experience Cloud Identity Service Settings for DTM {#concept-fb6cb6a0e6cc4f10b92371f8671f6b59}

 Describes the [!DNL Organization ID], [!DNL General] and [!DNL Customer Settings] fields and how they're used by the [!DNL Experience Cloud] ID service.